-We've seen how it is important to understand stakeholder perceptions in order to communicate the issue effectively.
+We have seen how it is important to understand stakeholder perceptions in order to communicate the issue effectively.
 It can be useful to consider how concerned your audience already is about the issue in question, whether they view the problem as a current and observable vs. future and out of sight threat; whether they have accurate knowledge and understanding about the problem; and how other groups are perceived.
-These can all help your audience understand and aid communication.
+These can all help you communicate with your audience.